-Second, this study suggests that high SPF values create a false sense of security by making users believe they are fully protected from sun damage.
-As a result, they tend to spend more time in the sun, exposing themselves to risks caused by solar energy.
+Second, this study suggests that high SPF values create a false sense of security by making users believe that high SPF fully protects them from sun damage.
+As a result, they tend to spend more time in the sun.
+Exposing themselves to risks (such as skin cancers) caused by solar energy.

 Most importantly, SPF indicates the duration of protection from UVB rays only (not from UVA!), i.e., from getting sunburn.